jelenam86/BeginnerProjectsSolutions/README.md

 # Java solutions for [beginner-projects](https://github.com/jorgegonzalez/beginner-projects)
 <br><b>Note</b>: work in progress...
-<br><b>Note:</b> Some solutions are in different repositories as Maven projects, but there is link to the solution in the [ReadMe](https://github.com/jelenam86/SolutionsBeginnerProjects/blob/master/README.md) file.
+<br><b>Note:</b> Some solutions are in different repositories as Maven projects, but there is link to the solution in the <a href="https://github.com/jelenam86/SolutionsBeginnerProjects/blob/master/README.md">ReadMe</a> file.

 # Project list
 <ol>